geoip-lite/node-geoip/README.md

 Run `cd node_modules/geoip-lite && npm run-script updatedb license_key=YOUR_LICENSE_KEY` to update the data files.
 (Replace `YOUR_LICENSE_KEY` with your license key obtained from [maxmind.com](https://support.maxmind.com/hc/en-us/articles/4407111582235-Generate-a-License-Key))

-You can create maxmind account [here](https://www.maxmind.com/en/geolite2/signup)
+You can create a maxmind account [here](https://www.maxmind.com/en/geolite2/signup)

 **NOTE** that this requires a lot of RAM.
 It is known to fail on on a Digital Ocean or AWS micro instance.
 There are no plans to change this.  `geoip-lite` stores all data in RAM in order to be fast.